MeadowlarkDAW/Meadowlark/DESIGN_DOC.md

 # How to Contribute

-Please note I have decided to NOT accept any contributions to the development of the UI or the core backend engine of Meadowlark for the foreseeable future.
-I have a very specific vision for how all of these pieces will fit together, and my previous attempts to communicate this vision through design documents and then attempting to delegate these tasks to volunteers were both too time consuming and ineffective.

-That being said, if you wish to contribute to the development of Meadowlark, I do still very much need help in these other areas:
+Please note that I'm not currently accepting contributions to the core development of the UI or the backend engine until there is a prototype in place.
+But you may still help contribute code in these other areas right now:

 * [`rainout`]
    * This crate is responsible for connecting to the system's audio and MIDI devices.
 It's goal is to provide a powerful, cross-platform, highly configurable, low-latency, and robust solution for connecting to audio and MIDI devices.
    * [`design document`](https://github.com/MeadowlarkDAW/rainout/blob/main/DESIGN_DOC.md)